 Central Maine & Quebec Railway: Formerly known as the Montreal, Maine & Atlantic which took over the bankrupt and historic Bangor & Aroostook lines in 2003 and began operations in the spring of 2014.
 Overall, the railroad operates over 500 miles of track and operates a wide variety of freight.
 For employment information and opportunities please visit the CM&Q website.

 Eastern Maine Railway: The Eastern Maine Railway is owned by the New Brunswick Southern Railway serving a nearly 200-mile railroad between Saint John, New Brunswick and Brownville Junction, Maine.
 The company's website provides contact information (not to be confused with the Maine Eastern Railroad).

-New Hampshire Northcoast Corporation: This small shortline has been in operation since the 1980s operating a former branch of the Boston & Maine between Ossipee and Rollinsford, New Hampshire right on the Maine border.
-For contact information; P. O. Box 429, Ossipee, New Hampshire 03864.
-Phone 603-539-2789.
+New Hampshire Northcoast Corporation: This privately-owned short line has been in operation since 1986, operating the Boston & Maine's former Conway Branch between Ossipee and Rollinsford, New Hampshire.
+For contact information please visit the company's website.

 Pan Am Railways: The Pan Am is the renamed Guilford Transportation system that began during the early 1980s by acquiring several historic New England systems.
 In 2006 it changed its name to Pan Am Railways.
 Today, it operates roughly 1,700 miles and handles tens of thousands of carloads annually.
 Please visit the Pan Am website for career information.